 Treatments for Bell's palsy and Facial paralysis Disorders

-The standard of treatment for Bell's palsy and facial paralysis for patients in NYC & NJ is to treat the cause.
-We work with our patients to accurately determine the cause of the disorder and prescribe the best treatment for the condition.
-For Bell's palsy, the usual regimen includes steroids and antiviral medications.
-Surgical decompression and rehabilitative procedures including gold weights and reanimation surgery may also be appropriate.
+The standard of treatment for Bell's palsy and facial paralysis in NJ is to treat the cause.
+Our facial plastic surgeons work with our patients to accurately determine the cause of the disorder and prescribe the best facial paralysis treatment for the condition.
+For Bell's palsy syndrome, the usual regimen includes steroids and antiviral medications.
+Surgical decompression and rehabilitative procedures, including gold weights and reanimation surgery, may also be appropriate.

 In cases of trauma or for some patients with Bell's palsy, surgical removal of the bone around the nerve (decompression) may be necessary.

 When the facial nerve is paralyzed, considerable attention must be given to maintaining a healthy eye, which requires a constant flow of tears.
 These tears are spread out over the eye by blinking, but blinking is diminished or eliminated in facial nerve paralysis.
 Diminished blinking and the absence of tearing together can reduce or eliminate the flow of tears across the eyeball, resulting in drying, erosion, and ulcer formation on the cornea, and possible loss of the eye.

 The eye is kept moist initially with artificial tears during the day and ointment at night.
 It may also be taped shut.
 When weakness is profound and/or prolonged, the cornea may be exposed and at risk for exposure keratitis.
 In these circumstances, a gold weight may be placed.
 Gold weight insertion is a simple, reversible procedure that may be performed in the office setting to provide effortless eye closure and protection.